 - You can charge rent per room.
-Since there are often more tenants in a student let than usual, especially if you have converted a living area into another bedroom, you can expect high returns.
+Since there are often more tenants in a student let than there woudl be family members in a similar property, especially if you have converted a living area into another bedroom, you can expect high returns.

 - It is relatively easy to find tenants, particularly if you are close to a university campus!